davidcolter/Hosting/README.md

 # Hosting
-Random stuff for other stuff to use
+Random stuff for other stuff to use.